Much like The Wall Street Journal, Barron’s and Forbes, we’re a financial publishing company.

 By far, the most rewarding part of our business is that it’s enabled us to help a number of meaningful causes both here in the United States, as well as in far-away places like the Dominican Republic, Tanzania, Japan, Zambia, Haiti, Nicaragua, Syria and the Philippines.

-- Funds sent to Regional Food Bank of Oklahoma to help with disaster relief efforts following the tornado (May 2013)
+- Emergency relief funds sent to Regional Food Bank of Oklahoma to help with disaster relief efforts following the tornado (May 2013)